What To Wear for Family Photos

 Plan for Weather

 I know that little bunny outfit looks adorable on your 2-year-old, but your child will be absolutely miserable if you are outside on a cold winter day.
 And his or her face is going to show it.
 And so is yours.
 There is no way to Photoshop a smile over that frown of disappointment.
-So, grab some of your favorite mittens, throw on a scarf and have fun with your snow bunny in warm clothes instead!
+So, grab some of your favorite mittens, throw on a scarf, and have fun with your snow bunny in warm clothes instead!
 In fact, be prepared for whatever weather is thrown your way!

 - Don’t wear clothing with words or characters on them.
 Abercrombie and Fitch may be your favorite place to shop.
-But, when your child is sitting on your lap and the only words visible are “itch” then that could be a problem.
-Further, your child may love Abby Caddaby from Sesame Street right now, but she may not like it tomorrow.
+But, when your child is sitting on your lap and the only words visible are “itch, ” that could be a problem.
+Further, your child may love Abby Cadabby from Sesame Street right now, but she may not like it tomorrow.
 She can totally bring her Abby doll for a few fun photos.

 - Don’t wear super bright colors near your face and neck.
-Some colors can color cast onto your skin and we want to make sure that your beautiful skin tone looks even and natural.
+Some colors can color cast onto your skin and we want to ensure that your beautiful skin tone looks even and natural.
 Florescent green is a no-no.

 - Don’t wear crazy patterns.
-Now, I’m not saying that you can’t wear a print, but don’t overdo it.
-If you decide to wear a print pattern, then recommend that other family members wear a solid color for balance.
+I’m not saying you can’t wear a print, but don’t overdo it.
+If you decide to wear a print pattern, recommend that other family members wear a solid color for balance.

 - Don’t dress in your PJs.
 In all seriousness, don’t wear ripped or stained clothing or super casual apparel such as crocks or t-shirts.

 - Be.
 Yourself.
-Your family photos are a portrait of who you are and who you are as a family.
-Please make sure that when you step out of your house you feel like you.
+Your family photos portray who you are and who you are as a family.
+Please ensure that you feel like you when you step out of your house.

 - Let the photographer know if there are mental, emotional, physical, or behavioral issues with your family.
-Please inform the photographer if your children, partner, or yourself are unable to complete any tasks or understand the direction of the photographer.
-We want to make sure that everyone is happy and healthy and has an amazing time during family photos.
+Please inform the photographer if your children, partner, or yourself cannot complete any tasks or understand the photographer’s direction.
+We want to ensure everyone is happy, healthy, and has an amazing time during family photos.

 - Schedule naps, bedtime, snacks/dinner, and feedings accordingly.
 Usually, I schedule family photos to end at sunset.
 The start time for family photos will change with the time the sun sets.
-If you have an issue with the start time of the session, please coordinate with your photographer.
-The last thing that we want is to be outside at 7 pm, when that is your children’s normal bedtime.
+If you have an issue with the session’s start time, please coordinate with your photographer.
+The last thing that we want is to be outside at 7pm, when that is your children’s normal bedtime.